kaizencorps/keychain/README.md

 # Status

-Keychain is not yet deployed on mainnet, as it's currently under heavy development, though we plan on deploying a version within days (of this writing).
-A working prototype (without domains implementation) is already deployed on devnet: KeyNfJK4cXSjBof8Tg1aEDChUMea4A7wCzLweYFRAoN
+An older version of Keychain is deployed at KeyNfJK4cXSjBof8Tg1aEDChUMea4A7wCzLweYFRAoN, and is currently being used by Domination.

+The newest version, which includes a signifcant number of upgragrades and improvements is deployed on both devnet and mainnet at: Key3oJGUxKaddvMRAKbyYVbE8Pf3ycrH8hyZxa7tVCo

+# License

+Keychain is currently being released under the GNU GPLv3 license.
+Once the project and codebase is more mature, we plan to move to a less restrictive license.